vucko77/Bank-Churn-Prediction/README.md

 ---

 ## Project Specification
-The following ML techniques wer used in this project
+The following ML techniques were used in this project
 - EDA
   - basic statistics/ visualization
 Future division by types (numerical/ categorical) + basic statistics